eturro/mmseq/src/README.md

   - `fasta.c`/`h`: Bio5495/BME537 Computational Molecular Biology, Michigan State University

 ## Changelog
+  - 2016-06-02: MMSEQ 1.0.9 released, various fixes and improvements; in particular, fixed bug in the MCMC update for eta in mmdiff which could result in an exception (this did not affect standard differential expression)
   - 2014-01-23: MMSEQ 1.0.8a released, new linux binaries (old ones linked to a dodgy version of boost)
   - 2014-01-09: MMSEQ 1.0.8 released, mmcollapse bugfix (incorrect SDs sometimes output previously)
   - 2013-11-11: MMSEQ 1.0.7 released, performance improvements to mmcollapse; added code to generate strain-specific transcriptome and genome FASTAs